lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Toast/README.md

 the template and apply it on any toasts to be shown to the user, using the configuration provided.
 The template `ToastBar` has to have the `isTemplate` prop set.

-⚠️ In order to make the dynamic ToastBar icons work, you need to include the SVG sprites in your project.
+⚠️ To make the dynamic ToastBar icons work, you need to include the SVG sprites in your project.
 You can use the `Icon` component with `isSymbol` prop.
 Otherwise, the icons will not be displayed as the JS plugin does not render the icons by itself, it just sets the `use` tag with the correct `xlink:href` attribute.
 Also, do not forget to set the `hidden` attribute on the wrapping element to hide the icons from the screen.